 - Clean up your work area to keep it tidy

 - Don’t use electrically operated tools in the rain/snow

 - Avoid mowing your lawn in the rain or just after a rain – not only can it damage your grass but it can be dangerous as the grass will clump up and possibly jam your lawnmower and the wet lawn will be very slippery

-- Ensure anyone helping you follows the above safety tips; if they refuse to, refuse their help
+- Ensure anyone helping you follows the above safety tips; if they refuse to comply, refuse their help

 Weather safety tips

 For hot weather

 - Wear sunscreen and proper sun blocking clothing

 - Wear a hat

-- Take breaks and avoid working when the sun is the hottest, usually in the afternoon
+- Take breaks and avoid working when the sun is the hottest, usually between 11am and 3pm

 For cold weather

 - Dress warmly but in layers

-- If you are getting too warm remove a layer before you start to sweat, but put it back on if you stop working before you cool down
+- If you’re getting too warm remove a layer before you start to sweat, but put it back on if you stop working before you cool down

 - Be careful of ice so that you don’t slip and fall

 - Watch out for frostbite on exposed flesh

-- Limit your time outside; you may find that you will get tired quicker as your body tries to stay warm
+- Limit your time outside; you may find that you’ll get tired quicker as your body tries to stay warm

 For windy weather

 - Avoid being outside if you have a lots of trees, especially tall ones, in your garden or a neighbour’s garden; a branch could come down and hit you

 - Make sure everything is secured – having items blow around could injure someone and/or cause property damage

 For rainy weather

 - Mainly you need to watch your step – it is easily to slip and fall especially on wet grass or leaves; for this reason I make it a priority to first clean off walks of leaves before I tackle other areas of the yard

 - You should avoid getting wet and cold – wear appropriate rain gear, gum boots and a rainproof hat